Do your suffer from one or more of the following?

 Just as with the symptoms, there are many causes of neuropathy.
-Several of the most common causes include diabetes, chemotherapy, vitamin B1, B6, B12, E, or Niacin deficiencies, alcohol, lupus, rheumatoid arthritis,.
+Several of the most common causes include diabetes, chemotherapy, vitamin B1, B6, B12, E, or Niacin deficiencies, alcohol, lupus, and rheumatoid arthritis.

 Our Neuropathy Treatment Program

 If you are tired of living with the symptoms of neuropathy, let us suggest customized treatment options.
-We will review your history as well as perform a visual inspection extremities to assess reflexes, gait and balance.
+We will review your history as well as perform a visual inspection of your extremities to assess reflexes, gait, and balance.
 We will then incorporate our four components of therapy into your course of treatment.

 How is it diagnosed?

-We offer a comprehensive neuropathy exam complete with patient history, thorough neurological exam & diagnostic testing.
+We offer a comprehensive neuropathy exam complete with patient history, thorough neurological exam, and diagnostic testing.
 Our nursing staff performs a series of non-invasive, painless tests for neuropathy.
-The test is painless, takes about three minutes, and gives an accurate evaluation of the severity of nerve damage associated with neuropathy and other nerve conditions.
+The test takes about three minutes and gives an accurate evaluation of the severity of nerve damage associated with neuropathy and other nerve conditions.

 Skin Biopsy to Diagnose Small Fiber Neuropathy

 Performing a skin biopsy to analyze and quantify nerve fibers in the epidermis is a relatively simple and convenient way to identify and monitor small fiber neuropathies.
-Studies support the high sensitivity and specificity of skin biopsy in detecting small nerve fiber loss and it has been used not only in diagnosis, but also to evaluate disease progression and treatment success4,5.
-ENFD studies have been found to have 88.4% sensitivity in detection, compared with 54.6% for clinical exam alone2.
-Moreover, the test can detect early nerve fiber damage even in asymptomatic patients6.
+Studies support the high sensitivity and specificity of skin biopsy in detecting small nerve fiber loss and it has been used not only in diagnosis, but also to evaluate disease progression and treatment success.
+ENFD studies have been found to have 88.4% sensitivity in detection, compared with 54.6% for clinical exams alone.
+Moreover, the test can detect early nerve fiber damage even in asymptomatic patients.

 Laser Therapy Delivers Healing Energy Directly to the Nerve Cells

 Class IV High Power Laser Therapy sends bio-available energy directly through intact skin to photoreceptors within the injured cells to “jump-start” the healing process.
 The photoreceptors act like solar panels.
-They accumulate and store energy (ATP) which is then used by the powerhouse of the cell (called mitochondria).
+They accumulate and store energy (ATP) which is then used by the powerhouse of the cell, called the mitochondria.
 The powerhouse then releases this energy to activate the healing process.